jsonisbored/typescript-ka-example/README.md

 Edit stuff in src directory.

 The `pjs.d.ts` file has only basic types.
-I'm not aware of any existing types.
+I'm not aware of any existing type library.

 Run `npm run build` to compile and bundle the project.